 Q: How much is a stairlift battery?

-Stairlift batteries are covered by the initial installation warranty or a 12-month replacement warranty if replaced.
-Batteries and fitting are covered on a premium service contract.
+Batteries and fitting are typically covered on a premium service contract.
 But expect a charge on lesser contracts.
 Stannah also safely and correctly dispose of any old batteries - meaning you don't have to worry about it.

 When it comes to Stannah stairlift replacement batteries, it’s best to contact your local Stannah branch.
 This goes for all your stairlift replacement batteries queries.
 Who can help you better than a stairlift manufacturer who’s been in the lifting business for more than 150 years?

 Regular stairlift servicing gives you peace of mind